alfaizkhanaa-arch/faq-rag-bot/README.md

 An AI-powered FAQ chatbot that answers questions from uploaded documents using **LangChain**, **ChromaDB**, **Hugging Face Embeddings**, **Groq LLM**, and **Streamlit**.

-Users can upload FAQ documents (PDF/TXT), and the chatbot retrieves the most relevant information before generating accurate, context-aware answers.
+Users can upload **PDF, DOCX, and TXT** documents, and the chatbot retrieves the most relevant information before generating accurate, context-aware answers.

 ---

 ## 🚀 Features

-* 📄 Upload multiple PDF and TXT documents
+* 📄 Upload multiple **PDF, DOCX, and TXT** documents
+* 📑 Automatic document loading based on file type
-* ✂️ Automatic document chunking
+* ✂️ Intelligent text chunking using `RecursiveCharacterTextSplitter`
-* 🔍 Semantic search using vector embeddings
+* 🔍 Semantic search using Hugging Face embeddings
+* 🗂️ Vector storage with ChromaDB
-* 🤖 AI-powered question answering with a Large Language Model
+* 🤖 AI-powered question answering using a Large Language Model
-* 📚 Source document tracking
+* 📚 Displays the source document for each answer
 * 📊 Confidence score for retrieved answers
 * 💬 Interactive Streamlit chat interface
-* ⚡ Fast document retrieval using ChromaDB
+* ⚡ Fast and context-aware document retrieval

 ---